Backflow preventer foul smell

 Plumbing

-The answer to 'backflow preventer foul smell' is that a foul odor coming from a backflow preventer is usually caused by a buildup of bacteria or debris in the device.
-This can happen when the backflow preventer isn't properly maintained or if there's a problem with the water supply.
-The most common symptoms are a rotten egg or sewage-like smell coming from the backflow preventer.
+The answer to 'backflow preventer foul smell' is that a foul odor coming from a backflow preventer is often caused by a buildup of bacteria or debris in the device.
+This can happen when the backflow preventer is not properly maintained or if there is a problem with the plumbing system.
+Symptoms may include a rotten egg or sewage-like smell near the backflow preventer.

 Frequently Asked Questions